madhu221b/uva-dl2-team11/blogpost.md

 ### Relative outperformance of transformer methods

 'Transformer' architectures are a type of graph neural network which ignore the original input graph in favour of a fully connected one.
 Doing so allows them to sidestep each of the issues typically faced in LRI datasets.
 Since pairwise interactions are modelled between all nodes, there is no danger of under-reaching.
 Additionally, this also means we aren't compelled to include as many message passing layers, preventing over-smoothing.
 Finally, since there is a direct path between any pair of nodes in a fully connected graph, no other node can serve as a bottleneck, preventing over-smoothing.
+We will sometimes refer to GNNs that aren't transformers as 'local' methods.

 The authors showed that transformer architectures,  outperformed other methods in 4 out of the 5 datasets.
 While they interpreted this as evidence of LRI in the data, there are other plausible explanations.
 For example, it’s possible that the extra expressivity afforded by the transformers attention mechanism was responsible for the improved performance.